A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

 \begin{enumerate}

-\item \textit{Physical world-virtual world interaction}: Each non-mutually-exclusive stakeholder in the physical world controls components that influence the virtual worlds.
-The action of the stakeholder has consequences in the virtual worlds that may, in turn, feedback to the physical world.
+\item \textit{Physical-virtual synchronization}: Each non-mutually-exclusive stakeholder in the physical world controls components that influence the virtual worlds.
+The action of the stakeholder has consequences in the virtual worlds that may, in turn, give feedback to the physical world.
 The key stakeholders are:

 \begin{itemize}